Apress/pro-asp.net-core-6/typos.md

 SignInManager<T> class and populates the **HttpContext** object with details of the authenticated user.

 (Thanks to Jiong Hui Luo for reporting this problem)

+---

+On page 1236, the first sentence following the listing should have been removed.

+(Thanks to Jiong Hui Luo for reporting this problem)